 The priority on the Berlin Deposit is reduction of capex and opex.
-The area in which there is most potential to achieve this goal lies in the minerals processing plant.
-The various options that require investigation in this regard are:
+The area in which there is most potential to achieve this goal lies in improvements, optimization, and the use of alternative methods, to the processing techniques on which the PEA was based.
+This work could be started within the suspension period of the Project using core samples that have been stored at various laboratories.
+Test work would focus on the following:

 - Membrane systems that could concentrate each ion in sequence of decreasing ionic diameter from the pregnant liquor solution ("PLS") that contains the metals extracted from the mineralized rock by the AFIL process.
-The concept is that the upstream membrane has apertures just larger than the diameter of the ion of interest (uranium for example) and the downstream membrane has apertures just smaller than the ionic diameter of the target ion.
+The concept is that the upstream membrane has apertures just larger than the diameter of the ion of interest (uranium, for example) and the downstream membrane has apertures just smaller than the ionic diameter of the target ion.
 As the PLS flows through the system, each ion of interest is concentrated between paired membranes, from which extraction is more efficient.
 If the PLS generated from the processing of mineralized rock from Berlin is amenable to membrane separation, there could be significant cost savings in both capex and opex relative to the processing system design used in the PEA.
 The cost of generating sufficient PLS in order to test the effectiveness of membrane technology has been quoted at US\$1.1 million and would take about six months; - A desktop study is underway on the suitability of MRT© to the extraction of specific metals from the Berlin PLS.
 If this work indicates that MRT could be effective for the extraction of metals from Berlin material, test work would be undertaken in a laboratory.
 Specific ligands, the chemical structures that capture specific metal ions in this extraction method, have been developed for many of the elements of interest at Berlin including uranium, nickel, vanadium and each of the REEs, amongst others.
 This test work would cost about US\$100,000 and would take nine months; - Test work shows that calcite, a gangue mineral that elevates opex due to its consumption of acid, can be removed by flotation.
 Results of test work that became available only when the PEA was being finalized, and hence were not included in the plant design, showed that flotation could be used to extract 30% of the calcite without significantly reducing the extraction of commodities of value.
-Now that a means of flotation has been found to selectively remove calcite, optimization may result in improved rejection of calcite, with potential to reduce opex; - Of the REE group, the PEA included revenue only from yttrium and neodymium.
-The other 15 elements in the REE group are dissolved into solution by the AFIL process and therefore are available to be extracted from the PLS and could, therefore, augment revenue; and - Optimization of the use of heat generated by the processing plant to generate electricity would likely lead to lower opex.
+Now that a means of flotation has been found to selectively remove calcite, optimization may result in improved rejection of calcite, with potential to reduce opex;